-Since May 2018 I have been spending a day every fortnight volunteering at the Australian Museum and chatting to visitors of all ages about science, nature and culture.
-I spend my day moving around the museum and showing visitors some of the more than 21 million items held in the museum’s collection.
+From May 2018 (until its close for renovations in August 2019) I was a fortnightly volunteer at the Australian Museum.
+I spent my day chatting to visitors of all ages about science, nature and culture and showing them some of the more than 21 million items held in the museum’s collection.

 Primary school talks

 For the last couple of years I have been giving talks to primary school children.
 I currently have two talks – one is entitled Plants, Science and Girls and the other is called Sustainability: Use less stuff; Waste less stuff.
 I have spoken twice at each of the following schools – Bellevue Hill Public School, St. Catherine’s School and Moriah College.
 The kids love seeing a ‘real scientist’ and always ask me amazing questions!
 I have now signed up with the CSIRO’s “Scientists and Mathematicians in Schools” program to formalise and extend my partnership with Moriah College.

 As part of National Science Week in 2017 I spent two days at the Australian Museum’s Science Festival with some cool plants and activities for the kids.
 On each day about 1000 primary-school aged children came to the festival.

 Tours of UNSW glasshouse

 In December 2017 I organised and ran four tours of the UNSW glasshouse for Year 5 students of Randwick Primary School.
 We had over 80 kids come through to learn about some of our research and see some cool and interesting plants!

 In Oct 2019 my work appeared in an episode of Gardening Australia.
 Angela spoke about the controversy of weeds evolving into Australian natives and there is footage of us in the UNSW glasshouse.
 Click here for Episode 38 and go to 45:35 minutes to see our segment.